 Are you a low-key traveler and happy with the most important items?
 Or, are you high maintenance and feel uncomfortable to cut down on your needs?
 Are you planning your travels meticulously in advance or do you fly by the seat of your pants?
 My long-haul flight essentials list is most probably more for the frugal traveler, but it’s up to you to add your own travel necessities.

 While checked baggage fees are inspiring travelers to carry on more and more stuff, on a long-haul flight this could burn you; anything that is under the seat in front of you just means less legroom and a more cramped living space for 15 or 16 hours.
 Don’t bring so much on that you compete for your own sleeping space.

 Flight attendants don’t continuously offer water during the night flights.
 Small bottles and cups of water the flight attendants hand out during flights won’t suffice to keep you hydrated enough.
 Bring your own water bottle and electrolyte solution to stay properly hydrated.
+Click here for a comparison of different water bottles.
 The advantage of a thermos is that it stays refreshingly cold (You can only buy after security check).

 Long flight essentials make travel more enjoyable.

 It’s very practical and environmental friendly to fill a reusable bottle.
 You can use it again at your travel destination, no matter if you take it at the beach or on hikes in your backpack.
 If you buy a collapsible one, you won’t have to fit a bulky bottle into your bag.

 Airline food is arguably better than in the past but still, it can be a nasty experience.
 Take along some favorite snacks, energy bars, and fruit – it’s a nice treat in between meals and saves you if the food doesn’t reach your minimal expectations.
 Alternatively, buy something after security at the airport and bring it on board.
 Avoid anything smelly that might upset your neighbors.